microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-05.md

 1. Open a browser and go to your [Azure portal](https://portal.azure.com/#home).

-1. Sign in using an account with **global administrator** rights to your Microsoft Entra ID and Microsoft 365 tenants.
+1. Sign in using an account with **global administrator** rights to your Microsoft Entra and Microsoft 365 tenants.

 1. In the **Recent** list of resources, select the **Azure Storage account** you created previously in this tutorial.